AthulJoseph27/Thistlewaites_Algorithm/README.md

   - You will need python 3 to run this.

-  - To install the required modules, run `pip install requirements.txt`
+  - To install the required modules, run `pip3 install requirements.txt`

   - Now run `python3 Solve.py` and input the shuffle.
 Thats it!